Lee Ufan – The Beauty of Emptiness

 The Mono-ha Movement in Japan

 Mono-ha means School of Things in Japanese and was originally a derogatory description by a journalist.
 Now it is the official name of the avante-garde art movement in Tokyo that happened between 1968 and 1975.
 Instead of traditional representational art, Mono-ha is much more abstract and focuses on materials.
-The movement was, in part, a response to rapid industrialisation in Japan.
+The movement was, in part, a response to rapid industrialization in Japan.

 Artist Nobuo Sekine and his friends, such as Susumu Koshimizu and Katsuro Yoshida, created a piece for the Sumu Rikyu Park Contemporary Sculpture Exhibition (Kobe 1968).
 The work, called Phase – Mother Earth, which consists of a 2.7m dug hole in the ground, was the start of Mono-ha’s hey-day.
 Den-en Chofu Seseragi Park’s 2008 exhibition saw the piece recreated.

-Mono-ha explores questions of physicality, the limits of creativity and how to rethink the values of Western Modernism.
+Mono-ha explores questions of physicality, the limits of creativity, and how to rethink the values of Western Modernism.

-“The highest level of expression is not to create something from nothing, but rather to nudge something that already exists so that the world shows up more vividly.”
+The highest level of expression is not to create something from nothing, but rather to nudge something that already exists so that the world shows up more vividly.

 As a painter, sculptor, poet and philosopher, all of Ufan’s work draws our attention to emptiness.
 Blank spaces on a canvas, for example, or untouched areas between two parts of a sculpture.
 These (non) parts have a huge impact on how we experience a work of art.

-Lee Ufan’s artworks, although seemingly simple, are constructed in a disciplined and ritualistic way.
+Ufan’s artworks, although seemingly simple, are constructed in a disciplined and ritualistic way.
 When painting he will position the canvas horizontally.
 Then he loads a round-tipped brush and fluidly deposits paint in one careful stroke.
-He achieves this level of control is through meditative breathing.
+He achieves this level of control through meditative breathing.
 This painting technique is reminiscent of calligraphy.
-It weaves into the philosophy of Mono-ha with its simplicity and emphasis on a raw mineral colour.
+It weaves into the philosophy of Mono-ha with its simplicity and emphasis on a raw mineral color.